CephalofairGames/gloomhaven2e-faq/index.md

 **How does my first Mastery (consume Fire and Ice 6 times) work?** Over the course of a single scenario, in at least six different turns, you must consume both Fire and Ice.

+**If I have Safeguard when I use my Crystalline Stasis (stun/invisible self) perk, what happens?** You still gain Invisible, but the Stun will be blocked by the Safeguard.

 ![divider-narrow](/assets/images/divider2.png)

 ### ![Silent Knife Icon](/assets/images/04_silent_knife.png) <a name="page_804" class="page-number">8.4</a> Silent Knife

+**Character Board Note** - The upper right corner shows examples of ally adjacency and enemy isolation from your ability cards; they are not additional mechanics for the class.

 **Practiced Reflexes (1, bot) - Can I end this move ability on a trap?** Yes.
 Traps are sprung when you enter the hex.
 Because you didn't spring it then, it will not spring unless you exit and re-enter the trapped hex.